Returning to work after brain injury

 - Local and possibly part-time if fatigue is a problem

 It is also important that the workplace itself is suitable.
-Before attempting to return you need to make sure your GP agrees and that you will be covered by your employer's insurance.
+Before attempting to return you may need to make sure your GP agrees and that you will be covered by your employer’s insurance.
 Your employer may need to do an occupational health assessment.
-Small and medium size companies who don't have an occupational health department may be able to get help with this from NHS Plus (see 'Useful Organisations').
-It may also be necessary to carry out a risk assessment and more information on this can be obtained from the Health and Safety Executive (HSE) (see 'Returning to work - further information').
+Small and medium sized companies who don’t have an occupational health department may be able to get help with this from NHS Health at Work.
+For more information, visit www.nhshealthatwork.co.uk.

 Use compensatory strategies and external aids

 Many people use external memory aids, regardless of whether they have a brain injury or not.
-External memory aids are particularly important for people with memory problems as they limit the work the memory has to do.
-It is important to remember that this isn't cheating and using external aids will not prevent any natural improvement of
+They can, however, be particularly useful for people with memory problems following brain injury, as they limit dependency on memory systems.
+It is important to remember that this isn’t cheating, and using external aids will not prevent any natural improvement of memory.

 - Mobile phones